jlevy/og-equity-compensation/README.md

   [few](https://www.nytimes.com/2012/07/01/business/how-delaware-thrives-as-a-corporate-tax-haven.html)
   [reasons](https://www.quora.com/Why-do-most-technology-startups-incorporate-in-Delaware),
   these companies are usually formed in Delaware, so legalities of all this are defined in Delaware law.
-You can think of Delaware law as the primary "language” of U.S. corporate law.
-Incorporating a company in Delaware has evolved into a national standard for high-growth startups, regardless of where they are physically located.
+You can think of Delaware law as the primary “language” of U.S. corporate law.
+Incorporating a company in Delaware has evolved into a national standard for high-growth companies, regardless of where they are physically located.
 - 🔸 This Guide focuses on C corporations and [does not cover](#scope) how equity compensation works in LLCs, S corporations, partnerships, or sole proprietorships.
   Both equity and compensation are handled in significantly different ways in each of these kinds of businesses.

 A startup is one kind of early stage company.
+[How equity is granted](#how-equity-is-granted) varies between startups and established companies.

 - 🄳 A [**startup**](https://en.wikipedia.org/wiki/Startup_company) is an emerging company,
   typically a [private company](#public-and-private-companies), that aspires to grow quickly in